 Rather than send this suggestion directly to the editors, I'm placing it here where everyone can see it.
 I hope to get agreement from other members.

 This is an excellent article.
 If it doesn't put the fear of Fido feces in you, nothing will.
 (Thank you, Ellen.
 Great job).

 My suggestion: I see by the date of a guest post, this article goes back to 2006.
 This is my first time to see it.
 As urgent as this matter is, particularly from a health issues standpoint, I do hope the article will be re posted at least once a year.

-I agree that for thousands of years dogs and cats ha e been wild and pets.
-Humans have ,lived here On earth with them!!
-During all of that time dogs have lived in ki vs houses and all mankind have considered them pets to have around them.
+I agree that for thousands of years, dogs and cats have been wild and pets.
+Humans have lived here on earth with them!
+During all of that time, dogs have lived inside houses and all mankind have considered them pets to have around them.
 All of our ancestors survived.
 But now all of a sudden they are a problem?